Rights of Recipients

 - How the Office of Financial Aid determines whether you are making satisfactory academic progress, and what happens if you are not.

 - You have the right to receive a full and clear explanation of financial aid decisions.

 - Know you have the right to submit a written appeal requesting reconsideration of your financial aid eligibility.
 If there has been a substantial loss of family income or benefits since you filed your FAFSA, you should contact the Gateway Financial Aid Office to discuss the submission of a Recalculation Request Form.

 Responsibilities of All Aid Recipients

-- Complete all applications and forms completely and accurately.
+- Complete all required applications and forms completely and accurately.
 Submit all documentation when requested.

 - Provide correct information.
 Misrepresented information on financial aid applications and forms is a violation of federal law and may be considered a criminal offense that could result in indictment under the US Criminal Code.

 - Read and understand all documents you are asked to sign and keep copies for your records.

 - Accept responsibility for all agreements that you sign.

 - Return any additional documentation and new information requested by the Office of Financial Aid.